acmdas/das_fieldstones/morefieldstones2017.md

 The head comes loose, when the heart is not screwed in.

-Again from David Warren's <a href="http://www.davidwarrenonline.com/2017/02/13/brain-disease/" target="_blank">Essays in Idleness</a>.
+Again from David Warren's [Essays in Idleness](http://www.davidwarrenonline.com/2017/02/13/brain-disease/)

 ## Truth to Power?
 Tue, 14 Feb 2017

 When you tell people what they want to hear, you don't have to be too careful about premises, facts, and conclusions.&mdash;Angelo M. Codevilla

 What do we call those people in a society who are licensed or allowed to use violence?

 No hints this time. *We call these the people in charge*.&mdash;William M. Briggs

-I found the Codevilla quote at Mike Flynn's <a href="http://tofspot.blogspot.com/2017/02/rule-of-law.html" target="_blank">The TOF Spot</a>, and the Briggs quote at this <a href="https://stream.org/really-climate-violence-campuses/" target="_blank">Stream page</a>.
+I found the Codevilla quote at Mike Flynn's [The TOF Spot](http://tofspot.blogspot.com/2017/02/rule-of-law.html), and the Briggs quote at this [Stream page](https://stream.org/really-climate-violence-campuses/)

 ## When I Was A Kid...
 Tue, 14 Feb 2017

 <a href="http://www.consultingsmiths.com/wp-content/uploads/2017/02/tumblr_mg4aen5f3a1r53nlzo1_500.jpg"><img src="http://www.consultingsmiths.com/wp-content/uploads/2017/02/tumblr_mg4aen5f3a1r53nlzo1_500-245x300.jpg" alt="" width="490" height="600" class="alignnone size-medium wp-image-545" /></a>

 Dan Gurney, Nurburgring 1000Km, 1959.

-Ferrari 250 Testa Rosa 58, Scuderia Ferrari, ## 5, 5th place.
+Ferrari 250 Testa Rosa 58, Scuderia Ferrari, # 5, 5th place.

 Won by the Moss/Fairman David Brown Aston Martin DBR1.